AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 ```

 ### Publishing to Message Broker
-Like with a third-party broker, the AnyLog node needs a `mqtt client` associated with the local message broker.
-The example
+Like with a third-party broker, subscribe to the local broker using the `run message client` command.

-below uses the same data as our [data generator](Data%20Generator.md), but uses a local MQTT client to send data into the
+The example below uses the same data as the [data generator](Data%20Generator.md), but with a the message client subscribed to
-AnyLog node, rather than REST _PUT_.
+a local message broker.

 **Set Message Client**
 ```anylog
 broker = local